ecklf/flutters/README.md

 - Apps run on iOS and Android
 - Awesome hot-reloading
 - Compiles to native
-- Its simple to learn
+- It is simple to learn

-**Note:** Building this Project requires you to be at least on Flutter beta channel (for now).

 <p align="center">
 <img height="600" width="auto" src="screenshot.png" />